Claire K Creations

 For Elmo cupcakes you will need:

-• Red food colouring – for a natural option, we like to use Hopper’s, for a true deep red, Wilton gel colours are the way to go but they are anything but natural.
+• Red food colouring - for a natural option, we use this natural food colouring, for a true deep red, red gel colour is the way to go but it is anything but natural.

 • Jaffas - these are organge-flavoured chocolates with a red candy shell.